 Probably one of the more beautiful-looking of the best meditation apps that I’ve used.
 The user interface is gorgeous but also very easy to navigate through and use.
-It’s also one of the first apps I’ve ever used.
+It’s also one of the first meditation apps I’ve ever used.
 I remember when Calm was more known for its relaxing sounds and soothing music.
-Since then, it has grown and offers everything from breathing exercises to adult bedtime stories (no joke!).
+Since then, it has grown and offers everything from breathing exercises to adult bedtime stories.

 More recently, Calm is offering guided meditations, and positioned itself as a Headspace alternative, so let’s start with that.

 The guided meditations offered span from Loving-Kindness and body scan meditations, to guided meditations specifically for anxiety relief and gratitude.
 There’s a lot at offer here.
 I don’t feel fully confident to say that the guidance, lessons and instruction here is the best I’ve heard or seen compared to others on this list.
 However, it is pretty adequate considering all else that is offered in this packed app.

 As for the rest of the app, I think where it truly shines is with the variety of background noises and music offered.
 If you’re someone who likes to work, sleep, or even meditate with sounds of things like nature and white noises, this app offers a lot of variety.

-The relaxing sounds of rain, the soothing music, and the lull of the combinations of sounds and music offered, make it one of the best apps I’ve used for this.
+The relaxing sounds of rain, the soothing music, and the lull of the combinations of sounds and music offered, make it one of the best meditation apps I’ve used.